 Chinese surveillance tech bought by UK councils

 The revelation shows the UK councils have bought Chinese surveillance tech infrastructure in copious amounts.
-These include digital video recorders, surveillance hardware, and network video recorders, and the like.
+These include digital video recorders, surveillance hardware, network video recorders, and the like.
 British authorities have, however, denied using any Chinese technology for the purpose of facial recognition.

 Hikvision has responded to the development while Dahua has yet to reply.
 A Hikvision spokesman said: “As a manufacturer that does not sell directly to the end-user, we do not oversee the operation of our products, but we do ensure our cameras are designed to protect public safety,” as reported by Reuters.
 It added the company abides by all UK laws, guidelines, and regulations.

 The revelation has resulted in mixed responses from the UK security agencies and civic authorities so far.
 The South Wales Police force, for example, makes use of facial recognition tech to track criminals and offenders with records.
 However, it faced backlash from a British court that ruled using such tech and devices leads to breaching of privacy and data protection laws.
-The council of Wandsworth admitted upgrading its existing closed-curcuit surveillance system with devices supplied by Dahua.
+The council of Wandsworth admitted upgrading its existing closed-circuit surveillance system with devices supplied by Dahua.
 However, it clarified that there is no plan to deploy facial recognition technology yet.
 The UK councils using Chinese surveillance tech said they were not using any facial recognition systems.

 There are some loopholes existing in the PRC-built closed-circuit surveillance systems, according to security technology experts.
 The councils use additional hardware like network video recorders and these may be tweaked to deploy facial recognition.
 Both Dahua and Hikvision manufacture facial recognition systems.